Terms and conditions

 On occasion, we may use another ticket provider.
 We will make this clear on the booking page, including a link to their terms and conditions.

-In the unlikely event that we have to cancel an event due to operational requirements, we may be able to offer a refund.
-Please contact us and we'll see what we can do.
+In the unlikely event that we have to cancel an event due to operational requirements or another reason out of our control, we may be able to offer a refund if the event cannot be rescheduled.
 If we have to cancel due to weather, we will sadly be unable to offer a refund.
 Should an event be rescheduled, ticket holders will be offered tickets to the rescheduled event, or a refund of the face value of the ticket, not including the booking fee.

 Tickets may be restricted to a maximum number per order.
 We reserve the right to cancel tickets without prior notice if purchased in excess of this limit.

 Unless otherwise stated there are no age restrictions on events.
-Tickets may be separated in to age and price brackets.
 We reserve the right to refuse entry should we believe you have purchased the wrong tickets for an age group.